sekika/unsatfit/swrcfit/Readme.md

 This is a source code of SWRC Fit running at https://seki.webmasters.gr.jp/swrc/

+## Running by Docker
+- You can run SWRC Fit locally on your machine by using Docker, which might be useful when the server is down or you have unstable network connection.
+Follow the instructions at [this directory](../docker).

 ## Requirements for setting up

 - Apache is installed with [mod_cgi](https://httpd.apache.org/docs/current/en/mod/mod_cgi.html) enabled.